← All blog posts

 Best Foods to Eat During a Crohn's Disease Flare

-Content note: Reviewed for patient education accuracy against publicly available guidance from the Crohn's & Colitis Foundation and major IBD education sources.
+Content note: Educational content aligned with publicly available patient materials from the Crohn's & Colitis Foundation and other major IBD education sources.
+Content is used under license from the Foundation for patient education; the Foundation does not endorse IBDPal or MediVue products or services.
 Last reviewed June 2026.
 Not individual medical advice.

 Educational use only.
 IBDPal does not provide medical advice, diagnosis, or treatment.
 Always consult your gastroenterologist or IBD care team for personal decisions.